iwasherefirst2/laravel-multimail/README.md

 # MultiMail

-**MultiMail** helps you to send mails from your Laravel application from multiple different email accounts.
+**MultiMail** helps you to send mails from your Laravel application from multiple email accounts.
 It also offers help for sending queued, translatable or bulk mails.

 ## Requirments